-Able to prove it if you weren’t at fault in an incident that otherwise would have relied solely on the word of those involved, it is thought that adding this feature to your car could save you from increased car insurance rates in the long run.
+By being able to prove that you weren’t at fault in an incident with recorded footage, adding this feature to your car could save you from increased car insurance rates in the long run.

 What’s more, dash cams can provide additional reliable details from an incident that might otherwise have been missed, forgotten, or misremembered, which can make the claims process run much more smoothly.
-It can also prove crucial in recording identifying features such as license plate numbers in the event that the other party involved in an incident tries to flee the scene.
+They can also prove crucial in recording identifying features, such as license plate numbers, in the event that the other party involved in an incident tries to flee the scene.

 Dash cams can also make for a great way to monitor your car while it’s parked.
-Those dash cams that include a parking setting can record while the car is not being used and thus are in a perfect position to catch anyone trying to steal or vandalize your car, again making any insurance claims that follow easier to accurately report.
+Those dash cams that include a parking setting can record while the car is not being used.
+Thus, they are in a perfect position to catch anyone trying to steal or vandalize your car, again making any insurance claims that follow easier to accurately report.

 Similarly, instances of insurance fraud can also be caught on dash cams.
-Some forms of fraud include staged or faked accidents or a pedestrian running into a car on purpose.
-Without any footage, this kind of fraud can be difficult to prove, but having a dash cam would allow you to show the recording as evidence and prove that you were not at fault, which in turn will prevent your rates from increasing because your insurance company had to pay out the fraudsters.
+Some forms of fraud include staged or faked accidents, or a pedestrian running into a car on purpose.
+Without any footage, this kind of fraud can be difficult to prove, but having a dash cam would allow you to show the recording as evidence and prove that you were not at fault, which in turn would prevent your car insurance rates from increasing.

-If you ever find yourself facing a traffic violation that you feel you don’t deserve, having a dash cam installed may come in handy when contesting your ticket.
-If your footage can prove that you were not guilty of any wrongdoing, you can avoid having to pay for both the ticket itself and any increase in premium that probably would have resulted from having a traffic violation added to your driving record.
+If you ever find yourself getting a ticket for a traffic violation that you feel you don’t deserve, having a dash cam installed may come in handy when contesting your ticket.
+If your footage can prove that you were not guilty of any wrongdoing, you can avoid having to pay for both the ticket and any increase in premiums that probably would have resulted from having a traffic violation added to your driving record.

 Another added benefit of installing a dash cam is being able to review your driving.
-This could be helpful in weeding out your own bad driving habits or in coaching a new driver and trying to prevent the formation of bad habits in him or her.
-Because maintaining a clean driving record is one of the best ways to lower your car insurance rate, it certainly couldn’t hurt to use everything at your disposal, including a dash cam, to improve your driving.
+This could be helpful in weeding out your own bad driving habits, or in coaching a new driver and trying to prevent the formation of bad habits in them.
+Because maintaining a clean driving record is one of the best ways to lower your car insurance rates, it certainly couldn’t hurt to use everything at your disposal, including a dash cam, to improve your driving.

 The cons of having a dash cam

-First, be sure to install the camera in a place that is out of your line of vision, somewhere where you will not be tempted to look at it while driving.
+First, be sure to install the camera in a place that is out of your line of vision so you won’t be tempted to look at it while driving.